Skip to content

 1. It’s Beginning to Look A Lot Like Christmas …with candy canes and silver lanes aglow

-3. The Wassail Song I had no clue what this song was refering to until I read one Google source mentioned that wassail is spiced cider (my recipe).
+3. The Wassail Song I had no clue what this song was refering to until I read an online source mentions wassail is spiced cider (my recipe).

 4. A Marshmallow World Have you ever made home-made marshmallows?
 It’s really quite simple and yummy.
 Check out my Peppermint Marshmallow recipe!